StackExchange/dnscontrol/documentation/advanced-features/nameservers.md

 Purpose:
 You don't control the registrar but want to detect if the delegation changes.
-You can specify the existing nameservers in `dnsconfig.js` and you will get a notified if the delegation diverges.
+You can specify the existing nameservers in `dnsconfig.js` and you will get a notification if the delegation diverges.

 Why?
 Sometimes you just want to know if something changes!